wp-plugins/flyzoo/readme.txt

 * Eye-catching design with draggable and resizeable chat windows

-* Responsive on tablets and mobile devices
+* Responsive chat on tablets and mobile devices

 * In-browser chat: browse your site and chat at the same time